 A capital gain is determined as the difference between the sale or market price and adjusted purchase price of the asset concerned.
 If the amount is negative, the result is a capital loss.
 Capital losses can be offset against capital gains occurring in the same period.
 A net capital loss may be carried forward for a maximum of five following years.
 Capital gains from property owned for more than 10 years are exempt.

-The tax rate is 15% with effect from 1 January 2013.
+The tax rate is 15%.

 Deductions and allowances

 There are no deductions or allowances that may be set against general income for normal tax purposes.
 See above for what deductions are available under each head of income.